rubysg/singapore/README.md

 - vandalism
 - littering
-- chewing gum (actually you can chew gum like a cow chews cud, but you won't be able to buy any gum in Singapore and when you need to get rid of your gum, make sure you put it in a bin - see "littering" above).
+- chewing gum
--
+  Actually you can chew gum like a cow chews cud, but you won't be able to buy any gum in Singapore and when you need to get rid of your gum, make sure you put it in a bin - see "littering" above.

 ## Getting Around